Who's the Boss?: Cast

+Episodes

 Background

 Who's the Boss? was created by television producers and business partners Martin Cohan and Blake Hunter in 1983.
-In early development, the series was titled You're the Boss, in reference to Angela employing Tony and the gender role reversal.
-Before the fall 1984 premiere, the producers changed it to Who's the Boss?, an open ended title which hinted that any one of the leads could get their own way and be the "boss".
+In early development, the series was titled You're the Boss, about Angela employing Tony and the gender role reversal.
+Before the fall 1984 premiere, the producers changed it to Who's the Boss?, an open-ended title which hinted that any one of the leads could get their way and be the "boss".
 Unlike Danza, who had served as the Tony prototype from the beginning, Judith Light was one of many who auditioned for the role of Angela.
-She was eventually cast based on her performance, which Hunter commented as "class [...]
+She was eventually cast based on her performance, which Hunter commented was a "class [...]
 Jean Harlow type, or more of a Meryl Streep."
 The character of Mona was initially created as an older sister to Angela, but as Cohan and Hunter struggled to handle the casting of the role, they decided on re-writing the role into "a free spirit with a quick tongue," who they envisioned Katherine Helmond to play.
 Danny Pintauro and Alyssa Milano were also cast based on their auditions.

 The series' pilot was shot in November 1983, a full 10 months before the show actually went on the air.
 ABC originally was planning to put it on mid-season in January 1984, but due to creative differences between the producers and the network, the show was delayed until the next season.
 The show debuted on September 20, 1984, up against the debut of another sitcom, NBC's The Cosby Show.

 In the fall of 1991, after seven years on its established Tuesday night slot, Who's the Boss? was moved to Saturday nights at 8:00 p.m. (against NBC's The Golden Girls), along with fellow long-running sitcom Growing Pains.
 In February 1992, ABC added the long-running Perfect Strangers and the new cartoon Capitol Critters to the night.
 It was promoted as the new I Love Saturday Night lineup, an equivalent to the hit Friday TGIF block.
 Who's the Boss? moved to 8:30 p.m., with Capital Critters as its lead-in.
 The I Love Saturday Night banner proved to be short-lived, folding on February 29, 1992; Who's the Boss? moved back into the Saturday 8/7c slot in early March.

 The series's ratings dropped significantly in its new time slot, and the decision was made to end the series in the spring of 1992.
 The hour-long series finale aired on Saturday, April 25, 1992, along with the finales for Growing Pains and MacGyver.
 Who's the Boss? reruns continued to air through the summer.